swoole/swoole-docs/modules/swoole-server/multiple_ports.md

 You can set different protocols and callback functions on different ports.
 SSL/TLS can also enabled on certain port.

-- If the listening on new port hasn't setted the protocal, it will be in the no protocal mode.
+- If the listening on new port does not have protocol set, it will be in the no protocol mode.

-- If the listening on new port hasn't setted the callback functions, it will use the callback functions of `$server`.
+- If the listening on new port does not have the callback functions set, it will use the callback functions of `$server`.

 - The return of `$server->listen` is object of `swoole_server_port`

-- The callback functions setted for different ports still run in same worker process.
+- The callback functions set for different ports still run in same worker process.

 #### Listen on new port